How To Juice Turmeric (With and Without Juicer)

 • TURMERIC WILL STAIN kitchen tools, wooden spoons, cutting boards, and skin!
 It’s best to use gloves when handling it and washing everything immediately after using.
 Once cleaned, place the items in a sunny window for 5-6 hours, and the turmeric stains fade away.

-• Remember curcumin needs to be taken alongside black pepper and/or fat (such as coconut oil, butter, etc.) to benefit.
+• Remember curcumin needs to be taken alongside black pepper and/or fat (such as coconut oil, butter, etc.).
 One study showed that just a pinch of black pepper served with turmeric increases the bio-availability by 2000%!
 So definitely not something to ignore.

 • It’s best to use whole black pepper as the active element in the pepper oxidizes when exposed to light and air.
 Thus, it degrades over time.